AllanBlanchard/tutoriel_wp/english/acsl-properties/lemmas.md

 Lemmas are general properties about predicates or functions.
-Once these properties are expressed, their proof can be performed (one time) and the provers will then be able to use this result to perform other proofs without requiring to perform again all steps needed to perform the original proof if it appears in a much longer proof about an other property.
+Once these properties are expressed, their proof can be performed (one time) and the provers will then be able to use this result to perform other proofs without requiring to repeat all steps needed to perform the original proof if it appears in a much longer proof about a different property.

 For example, lemmas allow us to express properties about recursive functions in order to get easier proofs when we are interested in proving properties